Ginger-Tree-Games/Depth-Texture-Outline-Shader/README.md

 # Depth-Texture-Outline-Shader
-A shader for Godot that uses the depth texture to creature outlines on objects
+A shader for Godot that uses depth textures to create outlines on objects.

+Place this shader on an object in front of the camera to outline all visible objects.